BlueMap-Minecraft/BlueMapWiki/community/RAM.md

 which will rise again if the server runs for a while, even if BlueMap is removed now.

+## OOM Killers
+Some server panel softwares have so-called "OOM-Killer" features, which are programs that look into the Java process from the outside and kill the process if it's using too much RAM.
+However, programs that look into the Java process from the outside do not understand these concepts, so OOM-Killers often kill the server when nothing is going wrong at all!
+Java itself already keeps a close eye on the memory that it uses, and if something goes wrong, it will tell you.

+It is highly recommend that you disable your OOM-Killer, and let _Java itself_ crash if it's out of memory.
+You will likely see that this is unlikely to actually happen.

 ## Conclusion
 If you are having OOM errors, it is usually unlikely that BlueMap is causing them.
-In fact, BlueMap has been tested to run fine with only 500MB of RAM!

-Programs that are looking into the Java process from the outside cannot understand these concepts, so OOM-Killers often kill the server when nothing is going wrong at all!
-It is highly recommend that you disable your OOM-Killer, and let Java itself crash if it's out of memory.
-You will likely see that this is unlikely to actually happen.

 However, if you still believe it's BlueMap causing your OOM, then please use the Java startup flag `-XX:+HeapDumpOnOutOfMemoryError`